Dunblane Cathedral

 Dunblane Cathedral is the larger of the two Church of Scotland parish churches serving Dunblane, near the city of Stirling, in central Scotland.

 The lower half of the tower is pre-Romanesque from the 11th century, and was originally free-standing, with an upper part added in the 15th century.
 Most of the rest of the building is Gothic, from the 13th century.
-The building was restored by Rowand Anderson from 1889 to 1893.
+The building was restored and the nave re-roofed by Robert Rowand Anderson from 1889 to 1893.